Ultralavaboy/KatawaShoujoHDPatch/README.md

 Also I thank GitHub user [nagadomi](https://github.com/nagadomi) for [waifu2x](https://github.com/nagadomi/waifu2x), it really helped me a lot.

-Thanks to a group of translators Novellae Subs, I used a Russian translation made by them.
+Thanks to a group of translators **Novellae Subs**, I used the Russian patch made by them.

 And I say *merci* to [Valjean_Lafitte](https://www.reddit.com/user/Valjean_Lafitte/) for inspiration.